ppy/osu-wiki/wiki/Tournaments/o!AOT/2/en.md

 ### General rules

 1. osu!
 Asia Oceania Tournament 2 is an osu! tournament.
-2. The scoring system used will be **ScoreV2** with NoFail bracket selected.
+2. The scoring system used will be **ScoreV2** with No Fail bracket selected.
 3. Players will assemble a team between 2 - 4 players and the match format will be a 2v2.
 4. There will be **no rank restrictions**.
 5. Participation is restricted to players with flags from Asian or Oceanian countries.